 This is set out in legislation:

-If you fall from a height because someone breached the duty of care that they owed you, you may be able to claim for any injuries you sustain.
+If you fall from a height because someone breached the duty of care that they owed you, various serious injuries could occur, such as a leg injury or a broken hip.
+You may be able to claim for any injuries you sustain.
 You will need to show that:

 For more information on making a fall from a height claim, speak with one of our advisors today.